-Counseling utilizing research-proven techniques helps children, teens, adults, and families struggling with anxiety, depression, grief, mood disorders, eating disorders, OCD, personality issues, and trauma.
+Counseling utilizing research-proven techniques helps children, teens, adults, and families struggling with anxiety, depression, grief, mood disorders, eating disorders, obsessive-compulsive disorder, substance abuse, and trauma.

 Also known as psychotherapy, counseling is a form of treatment that involves therapeutic conversations and interactions between a therapist and an individual or family.
-Dr. Davenport utilizes research-based psychotherapy to help children, adolescents, adults, and families understand and develop skills to resolve problems, modify behavior, and make positive changes in their lives.
+Dr. Davenport utilizes research-based psychotherapies to help children, adolescents, young adults, and families understand and develop skills to resolve problems, modify behavior, and make positive changes in their lives.
+Methods used are based on the specific needs of the individual or family.

 Cognitive-Behavioral Therapy (CBT) helps improve an individual’s moods, anxiety and behavior by examining confused or distorted patterns of thinking.
 More than just “talk therapy” CBT involves teaching children, teens, adults, and families specific strategies to deal with their emotions.